wabicai/hardware-sdk-docs/transport-recipes/common-connect-1/flutter-ble.md

 For Flutter apps that load a JS bundle via WebView or a JS engine and bridge to `@onekeyfe/hd-common-connect-sdk` using a low-level adapter.

-## Runtime options
+## Step 1.
+Choose a runtime

 - WebView: stable and broadly supported; bridge API identical to iOS/Android native shells
 - JS engine: e.g. `flutter_js`, run the built JS bundle directly in Dart

-## Integration steps

-1. Build the JS bundle (see the `web/` directories in the native examples)
+## Step 2.
+Build the JS bundle

+Build in the native examples under the hardware-js-sdk repository (see `web/` directories) and produce `web_dist/` assets.

+## Step 3.
+Load the JS bundle

-2. Load the JS bundle in Flutter (WebView or JS engine)
+Load the `web_dist/` assets in Flutter (either via WebView or a JS engine).

-3. Implement a messaging bridge exposing `enumerate/connect/disconnect/send/receive` to the JS side
+## Step 4.
+Implement the messaging bridge

-4. Follow the protocol: forward 64-byte BLE notification chunks, reassemble hex payloads for `receive()` on JS
+Expose `enumerate/connect/disconnect/send/receive` from native to JS, keeping the same signatures.
+Forward 64‑byte BLE notification chunks and reassemble hex payloads for `receive()` on JS.

-5. Handle UI events: show native dialogs for PIN/Passphrase/confirmations and respond via `HardwareSDK.uiResponse`
+## Step 5.
+Handle UI events

+Show native dialogs for PIN/Passphrase/confirmations and respond via `HardwareSDK.uiResponse`.

 ## BLE UUIDs